Do Go On - 319 - Vincent Gigante, The Oddfather

 That's nice.

-You won't even wear trackies on a long-haul flight.
+These coming from you, you won't even wear trackies on a long haul flight.

 Matt and I are okay with being Vincent Giganti.